jsqw/SRL-neon/README.md

 This repository contains scripts for use with RuneLite and its plugins, developed using SRL and WaspLib.

+## Script list:

+### Agility

+Currently supported courses:

+- Draynor rooftop
+- Al Kharid rooftop
+- Canifis rooftop
+- Seer's Village rooftop
+- Pollnivneach rooftop

+### Bonfirer

+Automatically and progressively levels woodcutting and firemaking north of the Crafting Guild.

+### Camdozaal fisher

+Levels fishing, cooking and prayer in the ruins of Camdozaal.

+### Mage Training Arena

+Automatically completes the four different rooms of the minigame.

 ## Using Simba with RuneLite

 This guide is tailored for users familiar with the 32-bit version of Simba, such as those installed via the waspscripts.com automatic installer.